thatjsprof/learning_ts/README.md

 # learning_ts
-This repository contains all the code I used to learn typescript from the course by maxmillian scwarzmuller
+This repository contains all the code I used to learn and practice typescript from the course by maxmillian scwarzmuller